 Meals and education do not count as wages because they are considered part of normal parental support.
 Simply put, the IRS wants you to feed and educate your children regardless of employing them.

 Remember that you can deduct your children’s wages, but only if you pay real wages and if the children did real work.

 You might want to consider paying your children by check or direct deposit instead of cash (more on this later).
 These two methods create a “paper trail.”
 If there are questions about your children’s wages, you can produce records.

 When hiring your children, you must pay them reasonable wages.
 You cannot pay your child large amounts simply because you’re related.

 For example, you hire your child to do landscaping at your business.
 You pay $25 per hour for the work.
-However, the average wages for landscapers in your area is $10 per hour.
+However, the average wage for your area is $10 per hour for landscapers.
 Paying your child $25 per hour is probably not reasonable.

 You can consult local job listings or job agencies to help you determine a reasonable wage.